 MS: Sometimes our clients ask us to define exactly how we work and what sets us apart.
 How would you define MedSIR to our readers?

 DZ: If you allow me to make an informal definition…. because you will on our website the formal description… I would say that within our sector we are an unconventional company.
 For starters, we are the sponsors of most projects, and therefore have a vested interested in ensuring that our clinical trials are successfully carried out, without ever losing sight of our main purpose, which is to improve the patient’s lives.

 There is a phrase that is mentioned many times when customers or suppliers come to see us and it is: what beautiful offices you have!, how much light! and … how much silence… It is a first impression that is repeated frequently and I totally agree.
 In MedSIR there are days when, instead of being in an office, you seem to be in a library because everyone is very focused in what they are doing.
 There is a good atmosphere and the fact that we work in an open space allows us to interact with everyone.

 I have many anecdotes to share but without a doubt, for me, the best moments arise when we all meet once a month to share knowledge in one-hour sessions, and any of us can explain a topic of their interest to the rest of the team.

 MS: What’s your favorite thing about your job?
 And the worst thing?

 MS: And what about your hobbies?
-How do you distract your mind away from MedSIR?
+How do you keep yourself busy when not at MedSIR?

-MS: Thanks so much, Alicia, for your time!
+MS: Thanks so much Duna for your time